aokumo-yh/contextai/README.md

 ## Support

-For questions or issues, please open a GitHub issue or contact support@babelfish.ai
+For questions or issues, please open a GitHub issue or contact support@contextai.ai

 ---